bourbonut/detroit/README.md

 pip install detroit
 ```

-Then you will need to install a browser through the Python package :code:`playwright`.
+Then you will need to install a browser through the Python package `playwright`.
-For the moment, only :code:`chromium` is supported.
+For the moment, only `chromium` is supported.

 ```sh
 playwright install chromium